j-hui/fidget.nvim/doc/fidget.md

 ```

 Type: `{ [NotificationKey]: NotificationConfig }` (default: `{ rust_analyzer = { name = "rust-analyzer" } }`)

+progress.lsp.progress_ringbuf_size
+: Configure the nvim's LSP progress ring buffer size

+Useful for avoiding progress message overflow when the LSP server blasts more
+messages than the ring buffer can handle (see #167).

+Leaves the progress ringbuf size at its default if this setting is 0 or less.
+Doesn't do anything for Neovim pre-v0.10.0.

+Type: `number` (default: `0`)

 notification.poll_rate
 : How frequently to poll and render notifications